locationtech/geomesa/docs/user/process.rst

 -  :ref:`unique_process` - identifies unique values for an attribute in results of a CQL query

+Where possible, the calculations are pushed out to a distributed system for faster performance.
+Currently this has been implemented in the Accumulo data store and partially in the HBase data store.
+Other back-ends can still be used, but local processing will be used.

 Installation
 ------------

-The above extensions are particular to the Accumulo data store.

 While they can be used independently, the common use case is to use them with GeoServer.
 To deploy them in GeoServer, one will require:
-	a) the GeoMesa Accumulo datastore plugin
+	a) a GeoMesa datastore plugin
 	b) the GeoServer WPS extension
-	c) the ``geomesa-process-${VERSION}.jar`` to be deployed in ``${GEOSERVER_HOME}/WEB-INF/lib``.
+	c) the ``geomesa-process-wps_2.11-${VERSION}.jar`` to be deployed in ``${GEOSERVER_HOME}/WEB-INF/lib``.

-The GeoMesa Accumulo datastore plugin and GeoMesa process jars are both available in the binary distribution in the gs-plugins directory.
+The GeoMesa datastore plugin and GeoMesa process jars are both available in the binary distribution in the gs-plugins directory.

 Documentation about the GeoServer WPS Extension (including download